jmgao/pore/README.md

 * `pore upload` is currently unimplemented: use `git push aosp foo:refs/for/master` instead (but be aware that repohooks will be skipped).
-* libgit2 [doesn't support shallow clones](https://github.com/libgit2/libgit2/issues/3058), which makes the initial sync take a substantial amount of time and eat up a lot of disk space (~100 GB in the depot for `aosp/master`).
-* Calling out to git-remote-helpers is currently unimplemented.
 * `pore sync` currently does not warn when a project is removed from the manifest.

 ### License